 I am often asked about my diet as a dancer, which I can understand as most people think we are all so skinny because we don’t eat enough.
 But actually out of the number of dancers I know, we are pretty normal when it comes to food.

 To do the amount of exercise required, a dancer has to keep their body fueled with the correct food and right amount of it.
 Yes, I do watch what I eat but more in the way that I want to get as much out of the ingredients as I can to make me a better athlete.
-Dancers are like any other athletes and we need power for rehearsals and even more so for performances, and that power comes from food.
+Dancers are like any other athletes and we need power for rehearsals and even more so for performances, and that power comes from our food.
 Continue reading “Surprised by the Unsurprising”→

 The day has finally come where I can officially and legally drive a car!
 Oh yes, it has taken me almost 25 years to get my driving licence, but of course I have a very valid reason why I left it so late in life to try.